SBA Loan Down Payment: The Essential Guide

 sba down payment requirements, SBA logo

-The SBA loan program consists of a suite of financing products to meet just about any business need.
+The SBA loan program comprises a suite of financing products designed to meet nearly any business need.
 The US Small Business Administration (SBA) oversees the program, provides guidelines for lenders, and provides loan security.

 The SBA does not service loans or provide loan funds.
 Instead, small business owners apply to an approved SBA lender.
-SBA-approved lenders are commercial banks, credit unions, or alternative business financing facilitators like United Capital Source.
+SBA-approved lenders include commercial banks, credit unions, and alternative business financing facilitators, such as United Capital Source.

 Lenders must apply to the SBA for approval.
-The SBA sets rules for lenders to follow and partially guarantees up to 85% of the loans.
+The SBA establishes guidelines for lenders to follow, including caps on interest rates and fees.
+In addition, the SBA guarantees up to 85% of SBA loans.

 With the backing of the government agency, lenders can offer more significant loan amounts at lower interest rates and extended repayment terms.
 SBA loans consist of several financing packages:

 Depending on the loan, small business owners can use SBA loan proceeds for virtually any business purpose.
-Loan amounts go up to $5 million.
+Loan amounts range from $5,000 to $5 million.
+SBA loans offer extended terms, providing small businesses with more time to repay the loan.

 What SBA Loans require a down payment?

-The following SBA loans almost always require down payments or equity injections.
+The following SBA loans almost always require a down payment or equity injection.

 SBA 7(a) Loans